cyanzhong/docs.taio.app/docs/actions/scripting.md

 For details about using JSBox modules, refer to the [JSBox documentation](https://docs.xteko.com/#/en/).

+# Run JavaScript

+To use JavaScript in Taio, simply add an action called `Run JavaScript` and write JavaScript code in the editor.

+The code editor is powerful that provides syntax highlighting and auto completion, you can also expand it to full screen mode by tapping on the `Full Editor` option.

 # $actions

 Other than default modules (like `$http`, `$ui`), there's a `$actions` module for Taio.
 With this module, you can manipulate input and output for actions easily.